To see a full dashboard with study details and filtering, go to our DEMO page.

 Ready to become a subscriber?
 Go to our PRICING page.

-Several other endocrinopathies and genetic disorders (A. Sapra et al., 2023) are associated with or predispose patients to DM, such as MODY, acromegaly, Cushing syndrome, glucagonoma, hyperthyroidism, hyperaldosteronism, and somatostatinoma.
+Several endocrinopathies and genetic conditions can predispose individuals to Type 2 diabetes (A. Sapra et al., 2023), including MODY, acromegaly, Cushing syndrome, glucagonoma, hyperthyroidism, hyperaldosteronism, and somatostatinoma.

 Recent pre-clinical developments of note showed that a new combination drug treatment of harmine (a plant-based alkaloid) and exendin-4 (a lizard-derived peptide) boosted insulin-producing beta cells by 700%, effectively reversing all signs and symptoms of the disease until it was cured (C. Rosselot et al., 2024).